Lawrenceville DUI Lawyers

 How is the OSAH hearing conducted?

-The judge will enforce the Georgia Rules of Evidence, similar to other court proceedings.
+Like other court proceedings, the judge will enforce the Georgia Rules of Evidence.
 Because the burden is on your Lawrenceville DUI officer to establish that the statutory factors were met, the Lawrenceville DUI officer testifies first.
-Some jurisdictions allow the officer to have help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer on direct examination.
+Some jurisdictions allow the officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer in direct examination.
 The Lawrenceville DUI officer is then subject to cross-examination.
-There are times when we may decide to place our clients or other witnesses on the stand for direct examination.
+Sometimes, we may decide to place our clients or other witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
 The judge will then make a decision typically within 5 business days and will transmit that decision to the parties and the Georgia Department of Driver Services.
 If there is an error in how the judge ruled, there is an appellate process available to review the court’s decision.

 What happens if I win the hearing?